Cash flow crisis – The Australian Government encourages small businesses to pay on time

 You can view the full discussion paper online here.

 What do you think about the proposed Prompt Payment Protocol?
-Do you think it will make a difference to your small business?
+Do you think it will make a difference to your small business and avoid a cash flow crisis?
 Comment below to let us know.